flutter/website/flutter-for-react-native.md

 In React Native, the shortcut is ⌘R for the iOS Simulator and tapping R twice on Android emulators.
 In Flutter, If you are using IntelliJ IDE or Android Studio, you can select Save All (⌘s/ctrl-s), or click the Hot Reload button on the toolbar.
 If you are running the app at the command line using flutter run, type `r` in the terminal window.
-You can also perform full restart by typing `R` in the terminal window.
+You can also perform hot restart by typing `R` in the terminal window.

 ### Is there anything like Chrome Developer Tools in Flutter?